 Immigrant languages play a vital role in maintaining cultural identity, facilitating communication within communities, and providing economic opportunities.
 Many immigrants choose to maintain their mother tongue while also learning English or French, allowing them to participate fully in Canadian society while preserving their cultural heritage.
 Language learning programs, community organizations, and cultural events all contribute to the vitality of immigrant languages in Canada.

 The presence of immigrant languages also presents challenges, such as ensuring access to language services for newcomers, addressing language barriers in healthcare and education, and promoting intercultural understanding.
-However, Canada's commitment to multiculturalism and linguistic diversity provides a framework for addressing these challenges and celebrating the richness of its linguistic landscape.
+Even so, Canada's commitment to multiculturalism and linguistic diversity provides a framework for addressing these challenges and celebrating the richness of its linguistic landscape.

 Trends and Latest Developments